htmelle-inc/htmelle-curriculum/week_3/day_1/README.md

 # Week 3 Day 1

 Welcome to capstone project week!
-Over the past two weeks you've learned how to make amazing layouts using HTML and CSS.
+Over the past few days you've learned how to make amazing layouts using HTML and CSS.
 Now it's time for you to create your very own startup website!
 Your website should look good on desktop screens as well as mobile screens.